demattosanthony/bunbox/packages/bunbox/README.md

 **For Next.js users**

 You want file-based routing and React SSR, but you don't need all of Next.js.
-You want something you can read and understand in an afternoon.
+You want something you can read and understand in an afternoon plus a fast development server.

 **For tRPC users**